-Endowment Insurance vs Term Insurance
+Endowment Insurance vs. Term Insurance

 An endowment policy takes that model and tweaks it, turning a term life insurance policy into a savings vehicle.
-Of course, all life insurance comes with a pay-out if the policyholder dies, but an endowment policy pays out at the end of the term even if the policyholder is still alive and kicking.
+Of course, all life insurance comes with a payout if the policyholder dies.
+But an endowment policy pays out at the end of the term even if the policyholder is still alive and kicking.

 Is Endowment Insurance For You?

 They do, however, provide peace of mind and a form of forced savings, since you’ll make regular monthly payments over the life of the policy.
 And as we know from the dismal average savings rates for Americans, forced saving can be a good thing.
 Here are some benefits of this type of policy:

-The first year you apply for financial aid (for your child’s freshman year of college), your endowment life insurance policy won’t count against you, and won’t decrease your aid eligibility.
+The first year you apply for financial aid (for your child’s freshman year of college), your endowment life insurance policy won’t count against you or decrease your aid eligibility.
 That’s an advantage that life insurance policies have over other savings vehicles.

 Endowment Life Insurance vs 529 College Savings Plans

 What are some alternatives to endowment life insurance policies?
 A popular one is the 529 College Savings Plan.
 529 plans work differently from endowment life insurance.
-With a 529 plan, you can make tax-deductible contributions based on today’s college prices in your state, and then withdraw down the road, spending the money tax-free on your child’s college expenses.
+With a 529 plan, you make tax-deductible contributions based on today’s college prices in your state.
+Then later on down the road, you withdraw the money and spend it tax-free on your child’s college expenses.

 The Combo Plan

 Taking this approach means splitting up the money you would spend on monthly payments for an endowment life insurance policy.
-With this strategy you divide that money into two chunks, one to pay the premium on a generous term life insurance policy, and the other to go into a 529 plan.
+With this strategy, you divide that money into two chunks, one to pay the premium on a generous term life insurance policy and the other to go into a 529 plan.

 If you choose the “Combo Plan” (we made that term up, so don’t go requesting it at your next meeting with a financial planner) you’ll have a regular term life insurance policy, meaning you lose the money you pay in premiums if you outlive the term.
 If losing those premiums sounds too painful, endowment life insurance may be a better option for you.
 Endowment policies are safe – they’re low-risk and low-reward.

 Photo credit: ©flickr, ©iStock.com/monkeybusinessimages, ©iStock.com/monkeybusinessimages